General Bushfire Information

 Yarra Valley Water has prepared for the bushfire season and has tried and tested measures in place to maintain water supplies during bushfires.
 However, customers should not rely on mains water to defend their properties during a bushfire, as per advice from the MFB and CFA.

 Our water systems are designed to meet normal domestic and commercial water needs.
 A large increase in water use and possible damage to the water supply network during a fire can cause a marked reduction in water pressure - or even no water being supplied to affected areas.

 During a fire, it may not be possible or safe for us to enter the bushfire zone to manage and operate our infrastructure.
 This may prevent us from maintaining normal water pressure, quality or an uninterrupted supply to every household.

 If there is a bushfire in our supply area, we will work with emergency services and bushfire-affected communities on how you can access alternative drinking water supplies.

 What to do after a bushfire

-The Department of Health and Human Services (DHHS) has a number of useful resources about what to do after a bushfire to protect your health and safety.
+The Department of Health (DHS) has a number of useful resources about what to do after a bushfire to protect your health and safety.
 This includes managing impacts to private water supplies and rain water tanks.

 Rain water tanks and ash from bushfires